CYBWithFlourish/IP-Sweeper-Script/README.md

 - `tr` command.
   >This command is used for translating or deleting characters.
 - `cat` command.
-  >The cat command allows us to create single or multiple files, the view containing the file, concatenate(add) files, and redirect output in terminal or files.
+  >The cat command allows us to create single or multiple files,the view containing the file, concatenate(add) files, and redirect output in terminal or files.
 - `cut` command.
   >It is used to extract sections from each line of input -- usually from a file.
 - `echo` command.